All pages

 • When Galera Cluster is used with MariaDB Replication, local GTIDs can cause replication errors when the primary or replica has to failover to a different cluster node.
 By configuring Galera Cluster nodes to refuse statements that would generate local GTIDs, replication is more likely to succeed against any available cluster node.

-• wsrep_mode=STRICT_REPLICATION replaces deprecated system variable wsrep_strict_ddl (MDEV-20008)
+• replaces deprecated system variable (MDEV-20008)

-• wsrep_mode=REPLICATE_MYISAM replaces deprecated system variable wsrep_replicate_myisam (MDEV-24946)
+• replaces deprecated system variable (MDEV-24946)

-• When wsrep_debug=SERVER and wsrep_OSU_method=TOI, information about DDL queries from remote hosts is logged in the local error log, not just locally-initiated DDL queries.
+• When and wsrep_OSU_method=TOI, information about DDL queries from remote hosts is logged in the local error log, not just locally-initiated DDL queries.
 (MDEV-9609)

-• The default of wsrep_debug=NONE disables debug logging.
+• The default of disables debug logging.

 • The script wsrep_sst_mariadb-backup checks all server-related configuration groups when processing a configuration file.
 (MDEV-25669)